 - 1. Promote and support active Christian witness and practice in the school and parish community. - 2.
 Actively promote the charism of the school, making the school's Catholic identity and commitment to Jesus Christ visible. - 3.
 Promote, support and develop understanding of, and respect for, the cultural diversity of New Zealand. - 4.
-With the Principal, work collaboratively alongside whānau, as first educators of their tamariki, the parish and diocese. - 5.
-As a school, demonstrate a strong commitment to the principles of Te Tiriti o Waitangi/The Treaty of Waitangi, incorporating tikanga Māori and te reo Māori into professional development, lesson planning, prayer and liturgy, as well as consultation with the Māori community - 6.
-Have a clear understanding of what pastoral care means in relation to the school and the community. - 7.
-In collaboration with the Principal, staff and community develop and review pastoral care procedures. - 8.
-Ensure documentation is clear about how pastoral care is provided and for whom. - 9.
+With the Principal, work collaboratively alongside whānau, as first educators of their young people, the parish and diocese. - 5.
+Oversee and collaborate with the campus minister and chaplaincy teams. - 6.
+Support the schools demonstration of a strong commitment to the principles of Te Tiriti o Waitangi/The Treaty of Waitangi, incorporating tikanga Māori and te reo Māori into professional development, lesson planning, prayer and liturgy, as well as consultation with the Māori community. - 7.
+Have, and help develop, a clear understanding of what pastoral care means in relation to the school and the community. - 8.
+In collaboration with the Principal, staff and community develop and review pastoral care procedures. - 9.
 Be part of a process that monitors the effectiveness of pastoral care practices within the school. - 10.
-Promote, support and develop service and outreach activities. - 11.
+Promote, support and develop social justice, service and outreach activities. - 11.
 For deeper understanding and support for future direction refer to Dimension 3: Christian Witness in Ahuatanga Katorika Kaupapa Arotake Me Te Ahu Whakamua Catholic Special Character Review for Development.